-Ahead of the all-important 2022 midterm elections, reports show that more than 55 million Americans remain unregistered to vote – including about 10 million eligible African Americans.
+Ahead of the all-important 2022 midterm elections, reports show that more than 55 million Americans remain unregistered to vote – including about 10 million Blacks, eligible to vote but unregistered.

-Whether the reason is because of apathy, suppression or other means, the National Newspaper Publishers Association (NNPA) and the Transformative Justice Coalition seek to get to the bottom of why, with so much at stake, voter registration and get-out-the-vote mobilization remain lacking notably among Blacks across the nation.
+Whether apathy, suppression or other reasons account for the massive number, the National Newspaper Publishers Association (NNPA) and the Transformative Justice Coalition seek to get to the bottom of why, with so much at stake, voter registration and GOTV mobilization remain lacking across the nation, particularly among Blacks.

-During the national convention marking the 195th-anniversary celebration of the Black Press of America in New Orleans, leaders of both organizations announced a get-out-the-vote campaign aimed at registering and mobilizing GOTV for 10 million more African Americans to vote in time for the 2022 midterms.
+During the recent national convention in New Orleans which marked the 195th-anniversary celebration of the Black Press of America, leaders of both organizations announced a get-out-to-vote campaign aimed at registering and mobilizing GOTV for 10 million more African Americans to vote in time for the 2022 midterms.

-Attorney Barbara Arnwine, founder and president of the Transformative Justice Coalition, and her board Chair and fellow lawyer Daryl Jones told a captivated panel that their organization had recorded 72 voter suppression tactics to prevent a large population from casting ballots.
+“This is a great opportunity for us; we’ve got to make this happen,” Attorney Barbara Arnwine, founder and president of the Transformative Justice Coalition, and her board chair and fellow lawyer Daryl Jones told a captivated panel, noting that their organization had recorded 72 voter suppression tactics aimed at preventing a large population from casting ballots.

-Among them are strict voter laws in many Republican-led states and deceptive practices such as robocalls, early voting cuts and voter intimidation.
+Among those tactics: strict voter laws in many Republican-led states, deceptive practices including robocalls, cuts for early voting and voter intimidation.

 “Black voters did our share in 2020,” Arnwine said.
 “Ninety-three percent of all eligible Black voters registered in Georgia.
-Yet, in the 2021 Georgia Senate run-off, 93% of all registered Black voters turned out.
-That’s why people don’t understand where the real power is.”
+And in the 2021 Georgia Senate run-off, 93 percent of all registered Black voters turned out.
+People don’t understand where the real power is.”

-Along with Richards, NNPA President and CEO Benjamin F. Chavis Jr., NNPA Executive Board members Janis Ware, Fran Farrer, Cheryl Smith and Jackie Hampton, Arnwine and Jones announced that the groups would utilize a multi-vehicle “votercade” to get out the vote.
+Along with NNPA President and CEO Dr. Benjamin F. Chavis Jr., Richards, NNPA Executive Board members Janis Ware, Fran Farrer, Cheryl Smith and Jackie Hampton, Arnwine and Jones announced that the two groups will utilize a multivehicle “votercade” to get out the vote.

-They said individuals riding in new and COVID-safe tour buses would hit swing states ahead of the November elections to register and mobilize GOTV for 10 million new Black voters.
+Individuals riding in new and COVID-safe tour buses will hit swing states ahead of the November elections to register and mobilize GOTV with a goal of 10 million new Black voters.

-Chavis said artists from Roc Nation, the company run by hip-hop magnate and business mogul Jay-Z, would accompany the votercade in some cities.
+Chavis said artists from Roc Nation, the company run by hip-hop magnate and business mogul Jay-Z, will accompany the votercade in some cities.

-Grammy-winning singer Stephanie Mills also pledged to “get on the bus with the Black Press and the Transformative Justice Coalition.”
+Music superstar Stephanie Mills also pledged to get on the bus with the Black Press and the Transformative Justice Coalition.

 Chavis said he’s convinced other celebrities will also join the national GOTV campaign.

-“The first form of voter suppression is self-suppression,” he said.
+“The first form of voter suppression is self-suppression,” Dr. Chavis said.
 “This last primary election showed that some of us were keeping ourselves from voting.
-There are 55 million unregistered Americans eligible to vote, and 10 million are African Americans.
+There are 55 million unregistered Americans eligible to vote and 10 million are African Americans.”

 They use a voting rights map of shame to inform the public of threats to America’s democracy, how to protect their voting rights, and steps to take to ensure the ability to cast a ballot and make sure it’s counted.